 The August 13, 2024 cruise on the Caribbean Princess departs from Southampton (London), England.
-On this 16 Night Iceland & Greenland (Southampton Roundtrip) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 16 Night Iceland & Greenland (Southampton Roundtrip) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Caribbean Princess sets sail on Tuesday, Aug 13th and returns on Thursday, Aug 29th.

 Use the buttons below to toggle between cabin types.